Withdrawal Timelines: How Long Do Withdrawal Symptoms Last?

 - Alcohol – starts about eight hours after the last drink, but the worst physical symptoms tend to end after four or five days, but can last for up to 10 days.
 Anxiety, tremors, nausea, and diarrhea can result.

 - Benzodiazepines (Xanax, Valium) – symptoms start in one or two days, but can continue for several weeks.
 Anxiety, insomnia, restlessness, irritability, and poor concentration are signs of withdrawal.

 - Nicotine – two to four weeks.
 Cravings and feeling restless, irritable, and hungry can follow quitting.

-- Opioids (heroin, opium, codeine): four to 10 days (methadone withdrawal can last two to three weeks).
+- Opioids (fentanyl, heroin, opium, codeine): four to 10 days (methadone withdrawal can last two to three weeks).
 Symptoms can feel like a bad case of the flu, but can also include anxiety, insomnia, muscle cramps, and diarrhea.